 I. Code of Business Conduct and Ethics

 A. General.
-This Code reflects values already embodied in Forrester’s Integrity, Employee Confidentiality, and Insider Trading policies, as well as other Company policies listed below.
+This Code reflects values already embodied in Forrester’s Research Integrity, Employee Confidentiality, Conflict of Interest, and Insider Trading policies, as well as other Company policies listed below.
 Because we cannot address every difficult situation that you might come upon, it is important to use common sense and good judgment – and when in doubt, ask.
 Any person who has any questions about this Code should contact Forrester’s Chief Legal Officer or the Chief People Officer.

 Also, it is an essential part of this Code that you have confidential and effective ways for reporting violations of laws, regulations, or Forrester policies when you become aware of them.
 These options are described in the Assistance and Compliance section below.